-Learning aim Key content areas Assessment approach A Investigate the role of branding in esports teams A1 Principles of branding for esports teams A2 Brands as assets for esports teams A3 Benefits and limitations of branding for esports teams A report evaluating the impact of branding in existing esports teams.
+Learning aim Key content areas Recommended assessment approach A Investigate the role of branding in esports teams A1 Principles of branding for esports teams A2 Brands as assets for esports teams A3 Benefits and limitations of branding for esports teams A report evaluating the impact of branding on existing esports teams.
 B Plan brand activation content for a specific esports team B1 Brand planning and content for a brand activation brief B2 Spaces for brand activation B3 Brand activation techniques B4 Communication practice in brand activation A portfolio showing the development of the planning and activation of branded content for a specific esports team, to include digital content and incorporating the logo and variants in logos for different applications.
-C Create brand activation content for a specific esports team C1 Design creationC2 Media and materialsC3 Production techniques and processes
+C Create brand activation content for a specific esports team C1 Design creation C2 Media and materials C3 Production techniques and processes

-Learning aim A: Investigate the role of branding in esports teams A1 Principles of branding for esports teams
+Learning aim A: Investigate the role of branding in esports teams

+A1 Principles of branding for esports teams

-- Branding: the elements that define the image, ethos and tone of an esports team and its associated products or services. - Brand: a characteristic name, symbol or shape that distinguishes a product or service from that of another esports team. - Brand portfolio: a collection of brands under the control of an esports team. - Types of brand: - esports team name and logo and variants of these for different applications and digital content, e.g. image-based, text-based or image and text-based - o product and product ranges, such as associated merchandise - o people or persons, such as the gamers. - Use of branding: - new brands - brand extensions - sub-brands - o product extension. - Target audiences for brands. - Consumer/fan/follower feelings about and connections with a brand: - o brand awareness and recognition of the brand - o perceived qualities associated with the brand - o loyalty to the brand. - Branding as part of the marketing mix (product, price, place, promotion, people, process and physical environment). - Esports teams, e.g. Fnatic, Excel, London Royal Ravens, London Spitfire, Team Dignitas.
+- Branding: the elements that define the image, ethos and tone of an esports team and its associated products or services. - Brand: a characteristic name, symbol or shape that distinguishes a product or service from that of another esports team. - Brand portfolio: a collection of brands under the control of an esports team. - · Types of brand: - o esports team name and logo and variants of these for different applications and digital content, e.g. image-based, text-based or image and text based - o product and product ranges, such as associated merchandise - o people or persons, such as the gamers. - Use of branding: - o new brands - o brand extensions - o sub-brands - product extension. - Target audiences for brands. - Consumers'/fans'/followers' feelings about and connections with, a brand: - o brand awareness and recognition of the brand - o perceived qualities associated with the brand - loyalty to the brand. - Branding as part of the marketing mix (product, price, place, promotion, people, process and physical environment). - Esports teams including UK and globally based teams, e.g. Fnatic, Excel, London Royal Ravens, London Spitfire, Team Dignitas.